Julie Croket

-Julie Croket (born 1 July 1994 in Bornem) is a retired Belgian artistic gymnast.
+Julie Croket (born 1 July 1994) is a Belgian former artistic gymnast.
 She was selected to represent Belgium at the 2012 Olympics, but one month before she tore her ACL, and could not compete.
 She was the Belgian all-around champion in 2010 and 2012, and she competed at the World Championships in 2010, 2011, 2014 and 2015.

 Personal life

 Croket trained in Dendermonde at GymMAX vzw with her coaches Yves Kieffer and Marjorie Heuls.
 Along with doing gymnastics, Croket went to school to become a primary-school teacher.
 Her favorite event is floor exercise.